alexeyinkin/eb-1a/2-petition/README.md

 Then, to prove the high rank of the association,
 I quoted Wikipedia and Samsung again.
-In a subsequent petition I was helping with, my customer used the association's tax return publicly available from IRS that featured over 1 billion dollars in assets, which I think was a killer point.
+In a subsequent petition I was helping with, my customer used the association's tax return publicly available from the IRS that featured over 1 billion dollars in assets, which I think was a killer point.